Renni9807/onchain-portfoliomgmt/README.md

 - Display of ETH, USDC, and USDT balances
 - Transaction functionality for ETH, USDC, and USDT
 - Responsive design using Tailwind CSS
-- Backend integration with AWS S3 for serving token images
+- Backend integration with AWS S3 for serving token images.
+IAM also used to access the S3 bucket.

 ## Technical Decisions